Jump to section:

 5. What are the training obligations?
 Are educational resources available?

-6. Will I be monitored after I am authorized to use radioactive materials or radiation producing machines?
+6. Will EHS monitor my laboratory after I am authorized to use radioactive materials or radiation producing machines?

 1. Whom do I contact?

-The Radiation Safety Section in the Environmental Health & Safety Office (EHS) is responsible for the administration of the University’s radiation safety program and maintaining the University’s broad scope radioactive materials license for research and medicine.
-Program areas include:
+The Radiation Safety section within the Environmental Health and Safety Office (EHS) administers the university’s radiation safety program and maintains the institution’s broad-scope radioactive materials license for research and medicine.

-• radiation shielding design and construction analysis and testing
+• Radiation shielding design, construction analysis, and testing

 2. How do I obtain authorization for using radioactive materials for basic science research (non-medical use)?

-1. Read the steps for obtaining authorization for the use of radioactive materials for basic science research are described in Section 1 of the Radiation Protection on Guide for Radioactive Material Use in the Basic Sciences.
+1. Review the steps for obtaining authorization to use radioactive materials for basic science research in Section 1 of the Radiation Safety Guide - Research.

-Instructions for submitting an application for human subjects’ research is available on the Institutional Review Boards & Human Subjects Office website at http://hso.research.uiowa.edu.
+Instructions for applying for human subjects research are available on the Institutional Review Boards and Human Subjects Office website.

 4. Who approves radiation use and provides oversight?

-The University’s Basic Science Radiation Safety Committee (BSRPC) and the Radiation Safety Officer must approve all radioactive material use requests.
-Please allow 2 to 4 weeks for obtaining committee approval.
+The Basic Science Radiation Safety Committee (BSRPC) and the radiation safety officer must approve all radioactive material use requests.
+Allow for two to four weeks for approval.

-All use of radioactive materials or machine produced radiation (X-rays) for research-related purposes (other than standard of care) requires the review and approval of the University’s Medical Radiation Protection Committee (MRPC).
-The MRPC meets the 1st and 3rd Wednesday of every month to review human subjects protocols involving research-related radiation exposure.
+The Medical Radiation Protection Committee (MRPC) must review and approve all research-related use of radioactive materials or machine-produced radiation (e.g., X-rays), other than standard of care.
+The MRPC meets the first and third Wednesdays of each month to review human subjects protocols involving radiation exposure.

 5. What are the training obligations?
 Are educational resources available?

 Mandatory and recommended training sessions are available.
-Review the training requirements for Radiation Safety in the Safety Training Course Guide.
-Follow the instructions provided here for paid or non-paid registration logins.
+Review the radiation safety training requirements in the Safety Training Course Guide.
+Follow the instructions provided here for university or non-university registration logins.

-Additional training resources are listed on the EHS website.
+Additional training resources are available on the EHS website.

-6. Will I be monitored after I am authorized to use radioactive materials or radiation producing machines?
+6. Will EHS monitor my laboratory after I am authorized to use radioactive materials or radiation producing machines?